jiy016/Recipe-Rating-Analysis-Prediction/README.md

 We chose the following features based on the EDA analysis, as these variables seem to be related:

-- Number of reviews for a given recipe (quantitative),
+- `num_reviews`: Number of reviews for a given recipe (*quantitative*),
-- The amount of sodium in recipe (quantitative)
+- `sodium`: The amount of sodium in recipe (*quantitative*)
-- Our model has RMSE of **0.65**, and $R^2$ value of **0.0028**.
+- Our model has RMSE of **0.64**, and $R^2$ value of **0.00256**.

 Our current model is *not good*.
-The very low $R^2$ means that the model cannot explain the variance of the dataset; it appears to be underfit and we should add more features.
-Additionally, the low value for the coefficients indicate the need for other features and for feature engineering.
+The very low $R^2$ means that the model cannot explain the variance of the dataset; it appears to be **underfit** and we should *add more features*.
+Additionally, the low value for the coefficients indicate the need for other features and for *feature engineering*.

 ### Final Model

 We added the following features:

-- `"n_steps"` (quantitative): This feature was added based on the results of the hypothesis test, indicating that average rating and number of steps are correlated.
+- `n_steps` (*quantitative*): This feature was added based on the results of the hypothesis test, indicating that average rating and number of steps are correlated.
-- `"reviews"` (qualitative): The content of the worded reviews should provide information on the rating.
+- `reviews` (*qualitative*): The content of the worded reviews should provide information on the rating.
-- `"season"` (qualitative): The season the recipe was posted may impact the rating, as there are different seaonsal trends.
+- `season` (*qualitative*): The season the recipe was posted may impact the rating, as there are different seaonsal trends.

-We performed the following feature engineering:
+We performed the following *feature engineering*:

-**SentimentAnalyzer**: We applied this to the reviews.
-Value of -1 indicates a negative review, 0 indicates nutral, and 1 indicates positive review.
+**SentimentAnalyzer**: We applied this to the `reviews`.
+- Value of -1 indicates a negative review, 0 indicates nutral, and 1 indicates positive review.
-**OneHotEncoder**: We applied this to the qualitative season's column.
+**OneHotEncoder**: We applied this to the *qualitative* `season` column.
-**StandardScaler**: We applied this to the quantitative columns to enable to coefficients to be interpretable.
+**StandardScaler**: We applied this to the *quantitative* columns to enable to coefficients to be interpretable.

-We tested the hyperparameter `"fit_intercept."`
+We tested the hyperparameter `fit_intercept`.

 Other hyperparameters we could have tried but didn't because it would affect ability to compare coefficients included the following:

-One Hot: drop = "first" or None.
-If we chose None, we could not interpret the coefficients due to mulitcolliniarity.
+*One Hot*: drop = "first" or None.
+If we chose None, we could not interpret the coefficients due to *mulitcolliniarity*.
-Standard Scalar: with_mean or with_std = False or True.
+*Standard Scalar*: with_mean or with_std = False or True.
 This would again render the coefficients uninterpretable as they would not be on the same scale.

 #### IMPROVED PERFORMANCE